 Sleep ranks with diet and regular exercise as an essential component of a healthy life.
 Sleep and mental health are closely connected.
 Sleep deprivation affects your psychological state and mental health.
 And those with mental health problems are more likely to have insomnia or other sleep disorders.

 Although scientists are still trying to tease apart all the mechanisms, they've discovered that sleep disruption — which affects levels of neurotransmitters and stress hormones, among other things — wreaks havoc in the brain, impairing thinking and emotional regulation.
 In this way, insomnia may amplify the effects of psychiatric disorders, and vice versa.

-Balance My Life programmes help clients to understand how these 4 pillars are connected, because, when you understand how food fuels your body and brain and the impact lifestyle choices have on your physical and mental health, it makes the journey to reach your health goals much easier.
+Balance My Life incorporates these 4 important pillars into all programmes, because, when you understand how food fuels your body and brain and the impact lifestyle choices have on your physical and mental health, it makes it easier to implement a long-term healthy nutrition and lifestyle plan

 Contact us for more information about our programmes

 This content is for information purpose only and should never be used as a substitute for direct medical advice from your doctor or other qualified clinician.